 Where Do Cashews Come From?

 The cashew nut we all know grows at the bottom of this fruit.
 It's also encased in a hard shell that contains caustic oils.
 We never see cashews in their shells because these caustic oils are toxic.
 Not to worry, the cashew seed itself does not contain these toxins, and soaking or lightly roasting your raw cashews will help to remove any residue.
-Although I should note, roasted cashews will not work for this recipe.
+Although I should note that roasted cashews will not work for this recipe.
 Using soaked, raw cashews will give you the best and smoothest results.

 Uses For Cashew Cream

 Cashews are great for making cream sauces!
 With this easy Cashew Cream, you can easily satisfy those cravings for creamy vegan pasta, casseroles and more!
 It's perfect for making delicious plant-based Alfredo, mac and cheese and basically any other cream-based sauce of your desire.

 Cashews are the base of many delicious plant-based cheeses.
 They can make a creamy yet firm cheese, and they don't have an overpowering flavour.
 So, cashews can make a milder dairy-free Brie or take on sharper flavours.
 You can also turn this recipe into a yummy cream cheese!

 Once you have this cashew cream base whipped up, it's almost effortless to turn it into sour cream or cream cheese.
 All you need to do is add a few simple ingredients, and it's transformed!

 Just like sour cream, turning this cashew cream into yogurt is incredibly easy!
 All you need to do is add probiotics, a bit of natural sugar and let it ferment overnight.
 You can then use it as is or add more sweetness, fruit or flavour.
 Here's the full recipe for Homemade Cashew Yogurt.